-Recommendation: The appropriate average rate base for ACW is \$86,201 for water and \$169,269 for wastewater.
-(Bulecza-Banks, Fletcher)

-Staff Analysis: Staff has selected an average test year ended December 31, 2006, for this rate case.
-Rate base components have been updated through December 31, 2006, using information obtained from staff's audit and engineering reports.
+The appropriate average rate base for ACW is \$86,201 for water and \$169,269 for wastewater.
+We selected an average test year ended December 31, 2006, for this rate case.
+Rate base components have been updated through December 31, 2006, using information obtained from our audit and engineering reports.
 A summary of each component and the adjustments follows:

-Utility Plant in Service (UPIS): As stated in the case background, ACW has never had a rate case or had rate base established by this Commission since becoming jurisdictional.
+Utility Plant in Service (UPIS): As stated in the case background, ACW has never had a rate case or had rate base established by us since becoming jurisdictional.
 According to Audit Finding No. 1, the Utility was unable to provide any original cost records to substantiate its 2006 plant balances.
 Therefore, the staff engineer performed an original cost study to determine the appropriate amount of plant in service.
 The engineer's cost estimate was performed by the use of available maps, partial invoice records, and visible facilities noted during the engineering field investigation.
-Based on the original cost study, staff has made an adjustment to decrease plant in service by \$57,866 for water and \$258,497 for wastewater.
+Based on the original cost study, we made an adjustment to decrease plant in service by \$57,866 for water and \$258,497 for wastewater.

 According to Audit Finding No. 2, ACW installed 340 water meters from September 2006 through January 2007.
-Staff has included the meters in the calculation of rates in this proceeding.
-Therefore, staff is recommending that water plant be increased by \$56,915 to reflect the installation of these meters.
+We included the meters in the calculation of rates in this proceeding.
+Therefore, water plant is increased by \$56,915 to reflect the installation of these meters.

-Finally, staff decreased water UPIS by \$28,458 for an averaging adjustment.
-Staff recommends a UPIS balance of \$158,466 for water and \$334,587 for wastewater.
+Finally, we decreased water UPIS by \$28,458 for an averaging adjustment.
+We find a UPIS balance of \$158,466 for water and \$334,587 for wastewater is appropriate.

-Land: The Utility's water system is solely a distribution system and therefore has no land balance in its water land account.
+Land: The Utility's water system is solely a distribution system, and therefore has no land balance in its water land account.
 The Utility's records, however, reflect a balance of \$86,226 in its wastewater land account.
 According to Audit Finding No. 3, ACW purchased land for its operations at a cost of \$9,072 per acre.
-As 3.60 acres of the land purchased is used for wastewater operations, staff recommends a land balance of \$32,659 (\$9,072 x 3.60).
-As such, staff recommends that the wastewater land balance be reduced by \$53,567 (\$86,226-\$32,659).
+As 3.60 acres of the land purchased is used for wastewater operations, a land balance of \$32,659 ($$9,072 \times 3.60$) is appropriate.
+We reduced the wastewater land balance account by \$53,567 (\$86,226-\$32,659).